 Snap peas have an edible pod that has a tender and a sweet pea (actually several of them) that are sweeter than a regular garden pea.

 And just for the record, snap peas and sugar snap peas are the same thing.
 Some say they have the sugar designation because they are a little sweeter than garden peas!

 Nutritional info for Snap Peas

-Snap Peas are a heathy vegetable option for maintain a balanced diet.
-They are naturally gluten-free, cholesterol free, and fat free.
-They are also a great source for Vitamin C.
+Snap Peas are a healthy vegetable option for maintaining a balanced diet.
+They are naturally gluten-free, cholesterol-free, and fat-free.
+They are also a great source of Vitamin C.

 - 60 Calories